hsf-training/hsf-training-docker/_episodes/09-gitlab-ci.md

 > ## Exercise (10 mins)
 > Since we're now taking care of building the skimming executable during image building, let's make an updated version of skim.sh that excludes the step of building the `skim` executable.
 >
 > The updated script should just directly run the pre-existing `skim` executable on the input samples.
 You could call it eg. `skim_prebuilt.sh`.
+We'll be using this updated script in an exercise later on in which we'll be going through the full analysis in containers launched from the images we create with gitlab CI.
 >
 > Once you're happy with the script, you can commit and push it to the repo.
 >